ustaxcourt/ef-cms/docsify/frontend.md

 };
 ```

-This computed is accessible by doing `get(state.menuHelper)` in our actions and react components.
-Using this approach keeps our react components clean of logic.
-Instead of having `===` nested all throughout our React components, we instead have that logic computed inside these types of files which also allows us to easily test this logic via a unit test.
+This computed is accessible by calling `get(state.menuHelper)` in our actions and React components.
+Using this approach keeps our React components devoid of logic.
+Instead of having `===` nested throughout our React components, we have that logic computed inside files which also allows us to easily test this logic via a unit test.

 !> Don't use a Cerebral computed value in another computed or set state within a computed.
 More context is detailed here: https://cerebraljs.com/docs/advanced/index.html

 ### React Components

-Our React components still need to connect to cerebral in some type of way.
-The current way we connect react components to cerebral is by using the `connection` function provided by cerebral.
+Our React components still need to connect to Cerebral in some way.
+Currently, we connect React components to Cerebral is by using the `connection` function provided by Cerebral.
 Take this pruned down example of our Header.jsx component:

 ```
 export const Header = connect(